YingWANGG/YingWANGG.github.io/_pages/about.md

 teaching: true
 ---

-I am a recent MSDS graduate from New York University's Center for Data Science, where I researched vision-language representation learning under the supervision of [Prof. Yann LeCun](https://scholar.google.com/citations?user=WLN3QrAAAAAJ&hl=en) and [Prof. Mengye Ren](https://mengyeren.com/).
-Prior to this, I studied Computer Science, Statistics, and Finance at McGill University in Montreal, Canada.
+I am an incoming PhD student at NYU [Center for Data Science](https://cds.nyu.edu/) under [Prof. Andrew Wilson](https://cims.nyu.edu/~andrewgw/) and [Prof. Mengye Ren](https://mengyeren.com/).
+I received my MSDS at NYU as well.
+Prior to moving to New York, I studied Computer Science, Statistics, and Finance at McGill University in Montreal, Canada.

 My primary research interest lies in building systems that can emulate human-like perception by seamlessly integrating various modalities such as text, audio, images, and videos.
 I also remain open to delving into novel areas within machine learning that captivate my curiosity, given that I am still in the early stage of my research journey.
-Presently, I am looking for PhD opportunities for the year 2024.